ethandobbss/lsat-vocab-project/README.md

 ## Core Features

 - Flashcards with the ability to star and prioritize words, with keybinds
-- A "Learn" mode that functions similarly to Quizlet's version
+- A "Learn" mode that functions similarly to Quizlet's version.
+It also has confetti 😁
 - A "Match" mode
 - A "Browse" section that shows an index of all words and their definitions
 - A "Manage" section that allows you to add/remove words; has 130 words and their definitions by default
+- A customizable "Test" mode
 - User stats to track performance
 - A settings panel for customizability
 - GDPR compliance

+## License

+This project is licensed under the [MIT License](LICENSE).